pszufe/chondro/README.md

 separable trees.
 Due to much larger computational complexity of non-separable the library has different internal implementation of stability and perturbation algorithms for both tree types.
-A sample non-separable decision tree has been presented in Figure \[fig:json2\].
+A sample non-separable decision tree has been presented in the first paragraph of this page.

 The support for non-separable trees is achieved by providing to the function an additional parameter `derived_probs_dict` that contains a